npg70/galbreath-old/people/galbreath-john-1815.md

 His occupation was in the distilling industry[^census1851][^census1861][^census1881].

+From the death records[^death], it says his parents were "John Galbreath / Mary McGreggor" birth a birth around 1815.

 Children of John and Mary (McTaggart) Galbreath, all baptized at Campbeltown:[^oprchildren]

 1. *Annabella Galbreath*, bp.29 Nov 1840,[^annabella-birth] suspected to have died before 1851.